ankur-chr/panoptic_segmentation_nighttime_urban_driving_scenes/src/pdl/README.md

 # Trained Models
 - The 3 main trained models for panoptic segmentation, and 1 main CycleGAN model can be found here: https://drive.google.com/drive/folders/1--u0QI1YJQsbKRJTA55MDEga7X6OzS3c?usp=sharing
 - Many other models were trained and tested for Panoptic Segmentation and CycleGAN under various settings and with different datasets.
 Those can be shared on request as the list is big!

+# Additional data/logs
+- Some additional training and evaluation logs are added in the folder **/additional_output** as supporting facts for trainings (and evaluation) conducted under various settings.